OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 ## Step seven: PUSH! <a name="seven"></a>

 Click the 'Push' button in the top right of the new window.
 A new window will pop up now.
 What this is doing is syncronising the files changed on your local repository with the `README` file to the online version of the project on GitHub.

+Some times here you will be prompted to add your username and password from GitHub, which you should do if asked.

 Close that window down, and the next one.
-Go to your project on GitHub, and check that the `README` file is still there in all its newly edited glory.
+Go to your project on GitHub, refresh, and check that the `README` file is still there in all its newly edited glory.
 You should see the commit message you made next to the file too.

 **CONGRATULATIONS**